xerocross/we-assert/README.md

 We-Assert is an assert utility for use in internally verifying statements inside scripts at runtime.
 One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected.

-This project was stale for a long while, but as of June 2023 I have updated it to Version 4, and it is up-to-code.
+This project was stale for a long while, but as of June 2023 I have updated it to Version 5, and it is up-to-code.
 I plan to use it in some of my other projects, so it is likely that I will maintain it better now.

-Version 4 of We-Assert has been stripped of Vulcan (https://github.com/RyanMarcus/vulcan), which was packaged with Version 3.
+As of version 4, We-Assert has been stripped of Vulcan (https://github.com/RyanMarcus/vulcan), which was packaged with Version 3.
 The license of We-Assert 4 is the MIT license.
 What was formerly We-Assert Version 3 is now a new project called We-Assert-Proof, located at https://github.com/xerocross/we-assert-proof.
 That project is interesting to me, but I find the copyleft license of Vulcan far too restrictive.

+## New Stuff

+As of V5, I have reordered the arguments of the basic `we.assert` functions so that they should be `(message, validatorFunction, payload)`.
+I realize this is a breaking change, but I'm doing it because it makes more sense, and it makes the intention of the statement more readable because the plain language message (English, or whatever human language) is up front.

+As of V5, the `that` function can also include an optional payload object for passing data of any kind from assertions into your handler function.

 ## importing